-The sensitivity to the resource by deposits is presented in Table 14-2 through 14-4 for the Whistler, Raintree and Island Mountain deposits respectively.
+The sensitivity to the resource by deposits is presented in Table 11-2 through 11-4 for the Whistler, Raintree, and Island Mountain deposits respectively.
+As a point of reference, the in-situ gold, copper and silver mineralization are inventoried and reported by intended processing method.